The Need for Defibrillators: Your Moral Obligation to Save Lives

 Let's work together to make sure they are available wherever they are needed, including in your home.

 Discover critical danger areas for cardiac emergencies.
-Find out where defibrillators are particularly important - from the workplace to public spaces.
+Find out where defibrillators are particularly important and how successful cardiac massage works - from the workplace to public spaces.
 Increase safety in your environment.

 1